Comprehensive Third Party and Workers Compensation

 Do I need to wait long?

-Note: Our role does not include advocating for the worker in relation to the management of their claim, litigation or other compensation processes.
+Note: Our role does not include advocating for the worker concerning the management of their claim, litigation or other compensation processes.